andremann/SKG-IF/docs/source/grants.rst

 Local identifier
 ----
-:Description: Unique code identifiying the **Grant** in the SKG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying the :ref:`Grant <Grant>` in the SKG (if any, otherwise "stateless identifier").
 :Type: String
 :Use: Mandatory (1)